malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

    This can be continued until all output ones are on rows corresponding to 1's of different ancillas.

    This works well for smaller systems of inequalities or simpler large systems of inequalities but does not work on larger, more complicated systems yet.
+The solver still needs alot of work.

-Once solved the qubit and coupler weights are reported:
+   Once the system is solved, qubit and coupler weights are reported:

 		Annealer Encoding:
 			w3 	 40.7